ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 ***idVendor*** and ***idProduct***, identify the connected device.
 The Windows operating system uses these numbers to determine which device driver must be loaded.

 ***idVendor*** is the number assigned to each company producing USB-based devices.
-The <a class="el" href="https://www.usb.org/" target=
-"_blank">USB Implementers Forum</a> is responsible for administering the assignment of Vendor IDs.
+The [USB Implementers Forum](https://www.usb.org/) is responsible for administering the assignment of Vendor IDs.

 The ***idProduct*** is another 16-bit field containing a number assigned by the manufacturer to identify a specific product.